 Welcome to our mini blog series that will focus on a number of locations around north Wales.
 Starting with Trearddur Bay on Holy Island then moving over on to Anglesey, Snowdonia and the Llyn Peninsular.
 We have kept the mini guide concise and short so its an ideal for a reference for your stay.
 Whether … More Trearddur Bay

 The Menai Strait, or Afon Menai as it is known , is the channel that separates Anglesey from mainland Wales.
 It is connected to the mainland by Thomas Telford’s Menai Suspension bridge and Robert Stephenson’s Britannia Bridge.
 The Strait varies in width from about a couple hundered meters to three quarters of a mile.
-The … More The Menai Strait
+The central … More The Menai Strait

 There are no more scenic places to visit than the south stack area on Holyhead mountain a place im very fond off.
 Many hours have been whittled away climbing different routes with various friends passing summers by.
 It has a special draw to me..
 The big lump of Quartzite that sticks out prominently over the … More Late autumn climbing on Holyhead Mountain